kasungihan/gitlearn/ README.md

 `git log --oneline --grep "^feat" | wc -l`

+# Git Tags

+tagging is creating specific pionts in history(mark release) for repository that can be to restore data)

+## git tags show

+`git show`

 This repository I used for testing purpose when I having a issue

 ## Add your files